mongodb/docs/source/includes/list-tables/all-clusters-filter.rst

        - 4.4

    * - :guilabel:`Configuration`
-     - Additional configuration options for the cluster including authentication, backup, and |tls|.
+     - Additional configuration options for the {+database-deployment+} including authentication, backup, and |tls|.
      -